-The second prong of the "necessity" determination requires DOE to find that the Replacement Fuel Goal is actually achievable were a Private and Local Fleet Requirement established.
-(42) U.S.C.
+The second prong of the "necessity" determination requires DOE to determine whether the Replacement Fuel Goal is actually achievable were a Private and Local Fleet Requirement established.
+(42 U.S.C.
 13257(e)(1)(B)) As stated above, DOE has determined that the modified Replacement Fuel Goal is achievable.
-Although DOE has tentatively determined that the Private and Local Government Fleet Requirement is not necessary to achieve the modified Replacement Fuel Goal, DOE also performed a preliminary analysis to estimate the contribution that such a requirement would make to the Replacement Fuel Goal, if such a requirement were established.
+Although DOE has determined that the Private and Local Government Fleet Requirement is not necessary to achieve the modified Replacement Fuel Goal, DOE also performed an initial analysis to estimate the contribution that such a requirement would make to the Replacement Fuel Goal, if such a requirement were established.
+This analysis was revised with the latest information available for the Final determination.

-İn the mid-1990s, DOE's initial estimate was between 1.7 and 7.3 million AFVs would be acquired over 19 years if a possible Private and Local Government Fleet Requirement was implemented.
+In the mid-1990s, DOE initially estimated that between 1.7 and 7.3 million AFVs would be acquired over 19 years if a possible Private and Local Government Fleet Requirement was implemented.
 The purchases of AFVs under such a fleet program level out at approximately 400,000 to 500,000 AFVs annually starting in 2010.
 As discussed below, however, more detailed analyses showed DOE's initial estimates were probably too high.

-Several follow-up analyses were conducted by DOE from 1996 to 2000 to attempt to determine not just how many AFVs would be required to be acquired, but more importantly, what the potential contribution of a Private and Local Government Fleet Requirement would be to replacing U.S. motor fuel consumption.
+Several follow-up analyses were conducted by DOE from 1996 to 2000 to attempt to determine not just how many AFVs would be required to be acquired, but more importantly, what the potential contribution of a Private and Local Government Fleet Requirement would be to replacing U.S. motor fuel.
 The limitations on the potential contribution of a private and local government fleet program to the Replacement Fuel Goal are discussed in section II above.
 In brief, however, one DOE report issued in 1996 estimated that total fuel use from all fleets, including private and local government fleets, potentially covered by EPAct 1992 fleet programs to be approximately 1.2 percent of U.S. gasoline use.
-See Assessment of Costs and Benefits of Flexible and Alternative Fuel Use in the U.S. Transportation Sector, Technical Report Fourteen: Market Potential and Impacts of Alternative Fuel Use in Light-Duty Vehicles: A 2000/2010 Analysis (DOE/PO-0042) (January 1996) [hereinafter Technical Report 14].
+See Assessment of Costs and Benefits of Flexible and Alternative Fuel Use in the U.S. Transportation Sector, Technical Report Fourteen: Market Potential and Impacts of Alternative Fuel Use in Light-Duty Vehicles: A 2000/2010 Analysis

+(DOE/PO-0042) (January 1996) [hereinafter Technical Report 14].

 DOE's Section 506 Report 2 was only slightly more optimistic, indicating that "[a]lternative fuel use by EPAct [1992] covered fleets, even with the contingent mandates for private and local government fleets, is unlikely to provide more than about 1.5 percent replacement fuel use[.]"
 Section 506 Report at p.
-35. In either case, subtracting out the portion of replacement fuel use represented by the existing (Federal, State, and alternative fuel provider) fleet programs would leave the potential private and local government fleet program contribution closer to a maximum of 1 percent.
+35. In either case, subtracting the portion of replacement fuel use represented by the existing (Federal, State, and alternative fuel provider) fleet programs would leave the potential private and local government fleet program contribution closer to a maximum of 1 percent.

 However, both these earlier reports included calculations based only upon the percentage of light-duty gasoline fuel use.
-For purposes of the goal contained in EPAct 1992, DOE has repeatedly asserted that fuel replacement should be considered in the context of all on-highway motor fuel use, including heavy-duty vehicle fuel use, because the goal contained in section 502 of EPAct 1992 are to be considered in the context of the "projected consumption of motor fuel in the Únited States."
+For purposes of the goal contained in section 502 of EPAct 1992, DOE has repeatedly asserted that fuel replacement should be considered in the context of all on-highway motor fuel use, including heavy-duty vehicle fuel use, because the goal is to be considered in the context of the "projected consumption of motor fuel in the United States."
 (42 U.S.C.
-13252(b)(2)).
+13252(b)(2)) Therefore, the figures provided in these earlier reports, when adjusted to reflect the impact on all on-highway motor fuel use, show that a Private and Local Government Fleet Rule-even with a fuel use requirement, which as noted above, DOE does not have the authority to impose-would provide at most on the order of 0.7-0.8 percent motor fuel replacement, assuming virtually complete use of alternative fuel in the AFVs required.